Anne Home, Countess of Lauderdale: Lady Lauderdale

 She married John Maitland in 1632, son of John Maitland, 1st Earl of Lauderdale.
 She inherited her mother's property and furniture in London, and was in London in October 1648, hosting her grandmother Theodosia Harington.

-In 1648 her husband was declared a delinquent and so their possessions and furniture in London were forfeited and given to John Ireton and William Geere.
+In 1648 her husband was declared a delinquent and so their possessions and furniture in London were forfeited and sold.
 Counter-claims that the furnishings belonged to their daughter or had been sold to a Scottish merchant in London, Robert English, were disregarded.
+According to Bulstrode Whitelocke, officers from Haberdasher's Hall who came to collect Lauderdale's goods were resisted by a "file of musquetiers".

 In the 1660s she and her husband John Maitland, Earl of Lauderdale, lived in London on Aldersgate Street and Lauderdale House, Highgate, properties which had belonged to her mother.
 Near the end of the 18th century the coat of arms of Maitland and Home were discovered at Highgate during repairs to the building.
 Their main home in Scotland was Thirlestane Castle.

 In January 1662 she wrote to Sir John Gilmour of Craigmillar asking for his support in a lawsuit concerning the forfeited estate of a Quaker, John Swinton of Swinton.
 She signed this letter, "A. Lauderdaill".

 They were lodged at Charing Cross in December 1668 and the Earl of Lauderdale's letters mention her illnesses, "much troubled with a cold", "much troubled with rheums", with swelling and pains to the face and throat.
 At the same time their infant grandson Charles Hay was ill with smallpox.
 His wet-nurse was given a posset drink of hartshorn with marigold flowers.
 Lauderdale was "most heartily weary" of a house filled with doctors and apothecaries.
 Perhaps in irony, Charles II took him to visit the physic laboratory of Nicasius le Febure in St James's Palace.
 Their second grandson John Hay was christened on 21 January 1669.
 Elizabeth, Lady Dysart's husband Lionel Tollemache died and Lauderdale visited her frequently in 1669.

 Soon after she recovered from her illness Anne Home moved away from Lauderdale to Paris, on the advice of the king's physician Sir Alexander Fraser, so that she could take the waters at Bourbonne-les-Bains.
 Lauderdale sent her remittances from his lodging at court in Whitehall Palace.
 Lady Dysart made efforts to cover up her affair with Lauderdale by interfering with Anne Maitland's letters.